mahoney1/docs/animaltracking-tutorial.md

 `yarn install`

-2. Copy the React dashboard customisations for this tutorial, into the `example` subdirectory in `tabler-react`, as follows:
+2. Backup some existing files in `tabler-react` - both in `src` and in the `example/src` subdirectories as follows:

+`cd src`

+`cp Tabler.css Tabler.css.bak`

-`cd example/src`
+`cd ../example/src`

 `cp HomePage.react.js HomePage.react.js.bak`

 `cp SiteWrapper.react.js SiteWrapper.react.js.bak`

-(The above copies are merely so that you can do a `diff` to gauge some of the changes made, to implement the animal tracking dashboard.
-Check out in particular, the `json` objects, that represent JSOn coming from the blockchain, via queries and events.
+(The above copies are merely so that you can do a `diff` of the changes made, to implement the animal tracking dashboard.
+Check out in particular, the `json` objects, that represent JSON coming from the blockchain, via queries and events.

-3. Now copy in the customisations from the `animaltracking` cloned repo as follows **into the `example/src` subdirectory**:
+3. Now copy in / move the customisations from the `animaltracking` cloned repo as follows - **perform from the `example/src` subdirectory** :

 `cp $HOME/dash/animaltracking/react/* .`

+`mv Tabler.css ../../src`

 ### Step 3.
 Start the React Dashboard app